Traders expect higher interest rates to stay for foreseeable future

 Wagers on rates remaining higher for longer are now nearing their highest levels since 2013

+Traders are betting higher interest rates will drag into the next decade with the Federal Reserve poised Wednesday to approve its fourth consecutive 0.75 percentage point increase.

+Traders are betting higher interest rates will drag into the next decade with the Federal Reserve poised Wednesday to approve its fourth consecutive 0.75 percentage point increase.

-Ahead of the Federal Reserve’s next decision on Wednesday, derivatives markets show the federal-funds rate sitting at around 3.5% for the long run.
+Even as Wall Street prepares to parse Chairman Jerome Powell’s statements for signs of whether the central bank might slow interest-rate increases at its next meeting in December, derivatives markets show the federal-funds rate sitting at around 3.5% for the long run.
 That is a full percentage point higher than the central bank’s own latest forecast.
-Those wagers have crept higher throughout most of the year, and are now nearing levels not seen since the 2013 bond-market rout known as the “Taper Tantrum."
+Those wagers have crept higher throughout most of the year and are now nearing levels not seen since the 2013 bond-market rout known as the “Taper Tantrum."

-Ahead of the Federal Reserve’s next decision on Wednesday, derivatives markets show the federal-funds rate sitting at around 3.5% for the long run.
+Even as Wall Street prepares to parse Chairman Jerome Powell’s statements for signs of whether the central bank might slow interest-rate increases at its next meeting in December, derivatives markets show the federal-funds rate sitting at around 3.5% for the long run.
 That is a full percentage point higher than the central bank’s own latest forecast.
-Those wagers have crept higher throughout most of the year, and are now nearing levels not seen since the 2013 bond-market rout known as the “Taper Tantrum."
+Those wagers have crept higher throughout most of the year and are now nearing levels not seen since the 2013 bond-market rout known as the “Taper Tantrum."

-A long period of higher rates could upend markets, which have been rebounding in recent weeks.
-Higher rates have punished once-highflying tech stocks this year, which had reaped the benefits of near-zero borrowing costs.
+A long period of higher rates could upend markets, which have been rebounding in recent weeks, partly because of hopes that the Fed will pursue a less-aggressive course.
+Once-highflying tech stocks have suffered this year after reaping the benefits of near-zero borrowing costs.
 A longer-term transition to higher rates could mean weaker valuations for the tech sector, along with others where investors expect profits further down the road.

-A long period of higher rates could upend markets, which have been rebounding in recent weeks.
-Higher rates have punished once-highflying tech stocks this year, which had reaped the benefits of near-zero borrowing costs.
-A longer-term transition to higher rates could mean weaker valuations for the tech sector, along with others where investors expect profits further down the road.
+Some worry that the Fed will raise rates too much and spark an unnecessarily sharp slowdown.
+Until June, the Fed hadn’t raised interest rates by 0.75 percentage point since 1994.

+Stocks slipped on Tuesday alongside bond yields.
+The Dow Jones Industrial Average lost about 80 points, or 0.2%, while the yield on the 10-year Treasury fell to 4.052% from 4.074%.

 The market bearing these interest-rate bets—the five-year, five-year overnight indexed swap rate—is set by market participants either hedging interest rate exposure or betting on where the fed-funds rate will be over the five-year period starting in five years, making it a useful gauge for the future path of Fed policy.